CS21M024-CS21M075/cs6910_assignment3/README.md

 The Best Model is then tested over the given Test Samples.

-Word Wise Test Accuracy =
+Word Wise Test Accuracy = **41.02%**

 ### Visualisation:

+There are two Visualizations in this part of the case study.

+1. We have visualized a Grid for some random 20 samples from the test dataset and the Input, Target and Predicted Sequences have been plotted.

+2. Attention Heatmaps are being visualized for 10 random samples from the test data.

 ## 3. Visualization of Connectivity in Inter/Intra Sequences: